 Bats are extremely valuable in insect control.
 We want them flying around outside gobbling mosquitoes, crop-damaging insects, and others.
-We've even learned to construct and put up bat houses for them.
 We just don't want to share their living space with them!

 First, bats are nocturnal.
 They emerge from their roosts at dusk each evening, searching for food and water.
 Thus, exclusion activities must be done after they've emerged, NOT during the daytime.
-Blocking entrances during the day only guarantees more severe problems, increasing the likelihood that they will come down through the walls in search of a way out.
-It also increases the chance that they will die a slow and painful death, something few people would wish on any animal.
+Blocking entrances during the day only guarantees more severe problems, increasing the likelihood that they will come down through the walls in search of a way out or die in the house, causing a different set of problems for the homeowner.

 Second, bats follow air currents.
 Any spaces--say, your attic and a bedroom--that have different temperatures and are connected by a crack or hole, automatically have airflow between them.
 Bats simply follow those air currents.
 Blocking those air currents is the key to successful bat exclusion.

-Third, September is an excellent time to do the exclusion.
+Third, August and September are the best time to do the exclusion.
 Bats are mammals and often form maternal colonies, a mother and her one or two young hanging together with dozens of other mothers and young.
-Since young bats are naked and blind, mothers leave them behind each night to seek food and water, returning later in the night to nurse them.
-If exclusion is done prior to September, you may simply exclude the mothers and condemn the young to starvation and death.
-By waiting until September, you can be assured that the young are going on the evening flights with their mothers.
+Since young bats are naked and blind, mothers leave them behind each night to seek food and water, returning later in the night to nurse.
+If exclusion is done prior to August you may only exclude the mothers and end up having the young die in your house.

-The problem, of course, is finding a home repair person willing to climb up on your roof or elsewhere after dark.
-While some may do this, an alternative is to create a one-way door so the bats can get out and not back in.
-A simple one-way door can be created with one-half-inch mesh bird netting (available at garden stores) or with screen wire.
 Let's say, for example, the entrance is a crack one half inch wide and 6 inches long.
 Cut a piece of netting or screen.
 Place it over the entrance crack so that the entrance is in the upper half of the net/screen.
 Use duct tape to tape the top and two sides of the screen to the building, leaving the bottom edge open and just loose enough for the bats to squeeze out.
 Bats will emerge that evening, hit the screen, crawl around until they find the bottom loose, and then fly out.
 When they return, they return to where the air current is--the crack--not to the bottom of the screen.
-If you leave this up for 2-4 days, you can be assured that all bats are out and the repairs can be made, this time during the daylight hours.
+If you leave this up for 4-7 days, you can be assured that all bats are out and the repairs can be made, this time during the daylight hours.

 For more detailed information on issues with bats around the home visit the detailed article on bats from the Prevention and Control of Wildlife Damage manual.